abertschi/ad-free/README.md

 # Ad-Free

 Ad Free is a research project attempting to show flaws in the way how audio advertisement is shown on Android.
 It is a proof-of-concept of a modularized Ad Blocker written in Kotlin with a modern and simplistic user interface.
-It does not interfere with music players but simply uses context information of the Android runtime.
+It does not interfere with music players but simply uses context information of the Android runtime to mute audio.

 http://adfree.abertschi.ch